anilbhatt1/Jnana_phi2_multimodal_llm/README.md

 ### Introduction
 [Back to top](#table-of-contents)
 - **Jñāna-Phi2-Multimodal-Conversation-Agent** is a gradio app hosted on huggingface spaces
-- Jñāna is capable of accepting inputs in the form of image/audio/text and a combination of any of these 3
+- Jñāna is capable of accepting inputs in the form of image/audio/text or a combination of any of these 3
 - Jñāna uses **microsoft/phi2** LLM model that was trained based on **Llava 1.0** and **Llava 1.5**
 - qlora strategy was used for fine-tuning microsoft/phi2
 - Training strategy and building Hugging face app is detailed in the below sections that follow.